alexpovel/srgn/README.md

 # betterletters

-`tr`, with Unicode support and gimmicks, and a *scoping* concept.
+[`tr`][tr], with Unicode support and gimmicks, and a *scoping* concept.

 ## Usage

-1. Conventional
-   1. Actions
-2. Unicode tricks
-3. Scoping

-### Conventional
+The tool is designed around **scopes** and **actions**.
+Scopes narrow down the parts of the input to process.
+Actions then perform the processing.
+Generally, actions are composable.
+Both are optional (but taking no action is pointless); specifying no scope implies the entire input is in scope.

-There is considerable overlap with plain `tr`: the tool is designed to have close to drop-in compatibility for the most common use cases.
-As such, the tool can be used 'conventionally'.
+At the same time, there is considerable overlap with plain [`tr`][tr]: the tool is designed to have close correspondence in the most common use cases, and only go beyond when needed.

+Let's start with actions first, as scopes will get more advanced.

+### Actions

+The simplest action is replacement.
+It is specially accessed (as an argument, not an option) for compatibility with [`tr`][tr], and general ergonomics.
+All other actions are given as flags.

-#### Replacements
+#### Replacement

-For example, simple replacements work as expected:
+For example, simple, single-character replacements work as in [`tr`][tr]:

 ```console
 $ echo 'Hello, World!' | betterletters 'H' 'J'
 Jello, World!
 ```

+The first argument is the scope (literal `H` in this case).
+Anything matched by it is subject to processing (replacement by `J`, the second argument, in this case).
 However, there is no direct concept of character classes.
-Instead, the first argument is a regular expression pattern, so *its* [classes](https://docs.rs/regex/1.9.5/regex/index.html#character-classes) can be used to similar effect:
+Instead, by default, the scope is a regular expression pattern, so *its* [classes](https://docs.rs/regex/1.9.5/regex/index.html#character-classes) can be used to similar effect: